 • Animal Control locates the owner, who says their dog would never bite anyone.
 Or, they might claim that the dog was not outside at the time of the attack and that Animal Control has the wrong dog.
 They might speculate that it must be some other dog of the same breed and coat pattern, etc. In some cases, the dog has distinctive markings that make it easy to identify, but in others, it may be challenging to make a positive identification.
 However, our investigative work to find witnesses and video could make this process easier.
 For instance, we might find a witness who saw the dog bite you and then run back into the owner’s house.

 • Animal Control can’t locate the dog.
-They will do their best but usually work with limited time and resources.
-If this happens, it’s still a good idea to contact a lawyer.
+They will do their utmost but usually work with limited time and resources.
+If this happens, it’s still a good idea to contact a personal injury lawyer in Kennesaw.
 Again, we can investigate and may be able to find out who the dog belongs to after all.

 • Animal Control finds and quarantines the dog but can’t locate an owner.
 This typically happens if the dog has no tags or microchips.
 Sometimes, the dog is a stray, and there is simply no one responsible for it.
 However, in some cases, our investigators discover that the dog belongs to someone who didn’t take the time to get the dog chipped.
 If we can find the owner, we may be able to seek compensation for your injuries.